Native American Graves Protection & Repatriation Act (NAGPRA)

 In 2016 our new director rejuvenated contacts with tribes by re-sending our summary to all Federally Recognized Native American tribes and Native Hawaiian Organizations.
 Our 1993 summary went out to tribes in our region of the Midwest.

 Consultation is the backbone of NAGPRA, and we have been able to move forward quickly because of tribal support; we are grateful to the communities with whom we work for sharing their knowledge and expertise.
-To facilitate in-person consultations, NAGPRA Consultation and Documentation grants were solicited and awarded in 2017, 2018, 2019, 2020, and 2022 to more fully document collection and site histories for the benefit of our tribal partners, so we may determine cultural affiliations together.
+To facilitate in-person consultations, NAGPRA Consultation and Documentation grants have been solicited and successfully awarded every year since 2017 (with the most recent award being announced Summer 2023) to more fully document collection and site histories for the benefit of our tribal partners, so we may determine cultural affiliations together.
 Another activity in consultation with tribal partners, and an outgrowth of the first grant, is the Museum’s Traditional Care and Handling Guidelines.
 These guidelines are a living document that will be amended as needed based on evolving tribal concerns and preferences.

 Nearly all human remains in our care are from Missouri, and inventories have been submitted.
 However, many of them were classified as culturally unidentifiable, and most of our current efforts involve working with tribes to affiliate these remains or decide on appropriate disposition.
 We have no known sacred objects or objects of cultural patrimony.

 Please contact us for consultation, or if we can answer any questions.

 Tribes known to have lived in or traveled through Missouri: